ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 The return value - shown above as being assigned to `index` - is the index of the newly-created signal.
 This is only required if you intend to remove the signal later, via the following command:-

 `index call CUPSIGNAL_removeSignal;`

+There is also the following command:

+`index call CUPSIGNAL_calculateSignalStrength`

+As it says, this will calculate the signal strength for the given signal index for the local player and return it.
+If the signal index is invalid, it will return -1.

+## TFAR Integration

+Enabling the TFAR integration is a simple matter of using the following command:

+`[minSWrange, maxSWrange, minLRrange, maxLRrange] call CUPSIGNAL_enableTFARIntegration;`

+Obviously, this requires TFAR to function.
+Make sure you only call this server-side (e.g. in an `isServer` block).

+The parameters should be self-explanatory; they are the minimum and maximum ranges for short-wave and long-range radios respectively (diver radios are ignored).
+They are all optional, defaulting to `[1, 500, 5, 2500]`.